-The Bradenton Recreation Center goes way back to 1926.
+The Bradenton Recreation Center (536 12th St W) goes way back to 1926.
 Council Smith purchased the then pool hall and watering hole where he worked in 1936.

 He was also the person who added the Council name to the landmark establishment.
 Lawton then retired and sold the business in 2016.

 It was reopened by a pair of new owners in February 2017 who renamed it Council’s Burgers Beer & Billiards.
 Unfortunately, it’s back on the market again.

 He told me three of the four burners aren’t working.
 The oven is defunct too.
 The grill and the broiler drawer for toasting the bread are fine.

 The fresh beef patties find their way to the grill.
 The old well-seasoned stove does all the work from there.

-The hot dogs also manage to get a nice char on the outside too.

-I didn’t add any mustard to my chili dog, but it was tasty nonetheless.
+The hot dogs also manage to get a nice char on the outside.
+Unfortunately, I didn’t add any mustard to my chili dog, but it was tasty nonetheless.